claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 public information to exercise control.
 This kind of attacker can be technologically savvy or not.
-We define this attacker as one of the strongest ones as it can have unlimited access to systems and devices, whithout investing a lot of financial resources.
+We define this attacker as one of the strongest ones as it can have unlimited access to systems and devices, whithout investing a lot of financial or computational resources.

 The attacker has some kind of physical access to the victim (or has had it in the past), and often shares a common social network with them.
 In some cases, it can be